singhamit089/options-lego-visualizer/README.md

 # Options Lego Visualizer

 An interactive options payoff visualization tool that demonstrates how options work like Legos - you can combine them to create any payoff structure.
-This tool is a companion to the excellent video by Chris Schindler on Excess Returns.
+This tool is a companion to the excellent educational video featuring Kris Abdelmessih on Excess Returns' "Teach Me Like I'm Five" series.

 ## 📺 Video Tutorial

 **Watch the video that inspired this tool:**
 [The Hidden Logic of Options | Put-Call Parity Explained with Legos](https://www.youtube.com/watch?v=vYPulKD58fA)

-In this video, Chris Schindler brilliantly explains:
+In this video, Kris Abdelmessih (co-founder of Moontower AI) brilliantly explains to host Matt Zeigler:
-- How options are like Legos that can be combined
+- How options are like Legos that can be combined to build any payoff
 - Put-Call Parity and synthetic positions
 - Why a covered call is just a short put in disguise
-- How to create any payoff structure using options
+- How to create any payoff structure using options (including "Dom's Charger" from Fast & Furious!)

 ## 🎯 Purpose